TheMallen/napirs-test/README.md

-## napi-rs experiments
+## SWCify

-This repo might eventually become the basis for some SWC wrapping fun, but for now it is just for experimenting with napi-rs.

-Right now it just does a silly fibonacci thing.
+This repo wraps SWC with a napi-rs package implementing our own custom transforms.

+### toolchain

+You'll need the rust nightly version listed in `rust-toolchain` in order to build this project.

-### Using in node
+### Using locally from a node project

+- clone the repo
-- `yarn build`
+- build the package `yarn build`
-- `node`
+- `npx yalc publish`
+- in your other repo `npx yalc install`
-- `require('./swcify.node').fibonacci()`
+- `require('swcify')`;

 ### Running tests